name Kingsmel comes from the family having resided close to or beside the King's mill. Kingsmel is a topographic

 Early Notables of the Kingsmel family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Kingsmel Notables in all our PDF Extended History products and printed products wherever possible.
+at Oxford; Richard Kingsmill (d.
+1677), English Baptist minister and...
+Another 44 words (3 lines of text) are included under the topic Early Kingsmel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsmel family to Ireland